Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models

-While our contribution provides an important advancement in a non-Gaussian regression context where previously available Bayesian computational strategies are unsatisfactory \citep{chopin_2017}, the results in this article open new avenues for future research.
+While our contribution provides an important advancement in a non-Gaussian regression context where previously available Bayesian computational strategies are unsatisfactory \citep{chopin_2017}, the results in this article open several avenues for future research.
 For instance, the theory on mean-field approximations and mode estimators presented in Section~\ref{sec_2.1} for large $p$ settings points to the need of further theoretical studies on the use of such quantities in high-dimensional regression with non-Gaussian responses.
 In these contexts, our idea of relying on a partially-factorized approximating family could provide a general strategy to solve potential issues of current global-local approximations; see \citet{cao2020} and \citet{fasano2020} for ongoing research in this direction that has been motivated by the ideas and methods developed in this article.
-We shall also emphasize that, although our focus on Gaussian priors with variance possibly decreasing with $p$ already allows to enforce shrinkage in high dimensions, such a setting also provides a relevant building-block which can be included in more complex scale mixtures of Gaussian priors to obtain improved theoretical and practical performance in state-of-the-art approximations under sparse settings.
-Finally, it would be of interest to extend the asymptotic results in Theorems \ref{teo_1}, \ref{teo_3} and \ref{teo_4} to settings in which $n$ grows with $p$ at some rate.
-Motivated by the results in Figure \ref{fsimu1}, we conjecture that $n$ growing sublinearly with $p$ is a sufficient condition to obtain asymptotic-exactness results analogous to Theorem \ref{teo_3}.
+For instance, in the context of multinomial probit models, \citet{fasano2020} further enlarge the partially-factorized mean-field family by replacing the independence assumption among all the unit-specific augmented data $z_i$, for $i=1, \ldots, n$, with a relaxed version which only assumes independence between pre-specified low-dimensional blocks of units, while preserving dependence within each block.
+This leads to low-dimensional truncated normal approximating densities for the blocks of augmented data which preserve tractability, while further improving approximation accuracy.
+This strategy can be employed also in univariate probit regression and, recalling Section~\ref{sec_2}, is expected to yield additional gains, especially when grouping units with highly correlated predictors.
+We shall also emphasize that, although our focus on Gaussian priors with variance possibly decreasing with $p$ already allows to enforce shrinkage in high dimensions, this setting also provides a key building-block which can be included in more complex scale mixtures of Gaussians priors to obtain improved theoretical and practical performance in state-of-the-art approximations under sparse settings.
+The comparison against sparse variational Bayes \citep{ray2020spike} in Section~\ref{sec_3}, suggests that this is a relevant direction.